Is Your Garden Affected by Old Pond Syndrome? Signs to Look For.

 For this issue, we do not have a large body of data to turn to.
 If you have an older pond, or want to acquire fish from an older pond, this theory should help.

-As humans, we have developed vaccines as a strategy to help children build immunity.
+As humans, we have developed vaccines to help children build immunity.
 We also use this strategy for people traveling to a new country where their immune will be subjected to various new bacteria and viruses.

 The inoculation introduces a small amount of a weakened pathogen and allows the body to develop its strategy to fight without getting overrun.
 Obviously, though, we cannot create custom vaccines for each individual pond ecosystem.
 I am thinking that the best way to imitate this is with the following plan to simulate a vaccine.